justmd5/copilot-for-hbuilderx-plus/README.md

-# GitHub Copilot for HBuilderX
+# GitHub Copilot Plus for HBuilderX

 Your AI pair programmer